|1."Waves in Oceanic and Coastal Waters" by Leo H Holthuijsen|

-Book Review: This book is suitable at the graduate and undergraduate levels as an introduction to classical water wave theory.
-The book also covers most of the mathematical and engineering concepts thereby making it very suitable for practicing professionals.
-The book covers the concepts of basic vectors and fluid mechanics.
-The book also demonstrates the wave transformation because of depth variation and structure interaction.
-The book also reviews wavemaker theories and ocean wave statistics.
-The book also extends the linear theory results to several nonlinear wave properties.
+Book Review: This book serves as an introduction to classical water wave theory at both the graduate and undergraduate levels.
+It covers mathematical and engineering concepts, making it a valuable resource for practicing professionals.
+The book explains the concepts of basic vectors and fluid mechanics, demonstrates wave transformation due to depth variation and structure interaction, reviews wavemaker theories and ocean wave statistics, and extends linear theory results to several nonlinear wave properties.

 |2."Water Wave Mechanics for Engineers and Scientists" by Robert G Dean|

 “Water Wave Mechanics for Engineers and Scientists” Book Review: This updated and revised book focuses on classical water wave theory, including the formulation and solution of the governing body of amplitude waves, basic vector concepts, fluid mechanics, and pressure field theory.
 It also discusses the applications of water particle motion and pressure fields for calculating wave forces.
 Each chapter is described in detail, with experiments and a set of exercises and problems.
 This book is aimed at students, researchers, professionals, and engineers in fluid mechanics and water theory.

 |3."Water Waves and Ship Hydrodynamics: An Introduction" by G C Hsiao A J Hermans R Timman|